Giving crabs a break: How the Coastal Community of Kubu Raya maintains Sustainable Mangrove Crab Fisheries

 Thank you for reading, you can support our work here.
 If you have any questions please reach out via admin@planetindonesia.org.

-Facebook, Instagram, Linkedin, and Twitter to get timely updates on our activities, an insider’s look into the lives of front-line conservationists, and ongoing programs.
+Sign up for our monthly e-newsletter below and follow us on our social media pages: Facebook, Instagram, Linkedin, and Twitter to get timely updates on our activities, an insider’s look into the lives of front-line conservationists, and ongoing programs.